 In filling prescribed medicinal drugs, the pharmacist must exercise his or her independent judgment to determine whether it is necessary to collaborate and consult with the prescribing physician.
 Hence, the pharmacist’s duty is two-fold:

-Below is an example of some of the Pharmacy Negligence issues Cranshaw Brown has handled over the years:
+Below is an example of some of the medication error cases Cranshaw Brown has handled over the years: